-Everyone who backs the SKUDO Kryptor crowdfunding campaign will have the option to download the HSM soft-core free of charge from skudo.tech, along with instructions that walk you through the simple process of flashing that soft-core onto your board (without the need for a JTAG adapter).
+If you backed the SKUDO Kryptor crowdfunding campaign, you will be given the option to download the HSM soft-core free of charge from skudo.tech, along with instructions that will walk you through the simple process of flashing that soft-core onto your board (without the need for a JTAG adapter).

-Of course, backers are free to use Kryptor in any way they like.
+And of course, all Kryptor owners are free to use the board in any way they like.
 Use it as a MAX10 FPGA development board or load your own soft-core.
-And you can still load our HSM soft-core, at a later date, using our JTAG adapter board.
+And, if you want to load our HSM soft-core at a later date, you can do so using our JTAG adapter board (sold separately).

 |Kryptor||iCEBreaker FPGA||TinyFPGA BX||NiteFury (Product page)|

 |Made in Europe||YES||NO||NO||NO|

 |Chip clock||100 MHz||12 MHz||16 MHz||90 MHz|